 Net loss attributable to the Company for the six months ended February 28, 2023 was \$3.0 billion compared to net earnings of \$4.5 billion for the year-ago period.
 Diluted net loss per share was \$3.50 compared to diluted net earnings per share of \$5.15 for the year-ago period.
-The decreases in net earnings and diluted net earnings per share is driven by \$5.4 billion after-tax charge for opioid-related claims and litigation settlements partly offset by the \$1.4 billion after-tax gain from the partial sale of the Company's equity method investment in AmerisourceBergen in the six months ended February 28, 2023, lapping \$2.5 billion after-tax gain on the Company's investments in VillageMD and Shields in the year-ago period, and lower operating income reflecting a COVID-19 headwind, planned payroll and IT investments in U.S. Retail Pharmacy segment and investments in U.S. Retail Pharmacy segment and growth in the International segment.
+The decreases in net earnings and diluted net earnings per share is driven by \$5.4 billion after-tax charge for opioid-related claims and litigation settlements partly offset by the \$1.4 billion after-tax gain from the partial sale of the Company's equity method investment in AmerisourceBergen in the six months ended February 28, 2023, lapping \$2.5 billion after-tax gain on the Company's investments in VillageMD and Shields in the year-ago period, and lower operating income reflecting a COVID-19 headwind, planned payroll and IT investments in U.S. Retail Pharmacy segment and investments in U.S. Healthcare segment, partly offset by improved retail contributions in the U.S. Retail Pharmacy segment and growth in the International segment.